YSU Student Organization Policies

 Section B. Registration of Student Organizations

-1. Registration is available online through the YSU Portal.
-Go to your Portal main page; Select e-services for Students; scroll down to Get Involved; click on Student Organizations.
-The Registration process is available under the Student Organizations tab.
-If you need assistance, contact the Office of Student Activities (Kilcawley Center 2218; 330-941-3575).
+1. Registration is available online through the CampusGroups platform.
+Instructions for starting a new student organization can be found on the Start Your Student Organization page of the Student Activities website.
+If you need assistance, contact the Office of Student Activities (Kilcawley Center; 330-941-3575).

 2. A group will become registered with the University after the online registration has been reviewed and approved by the Office of Student Activities.

-3. Organizations (except those listed by the University as honorary organizations) shall have a minimum of five currently enrolled YSU students as active members.
+3. Organizations shall have a minimum of five currently enrolled YSU students as active members.
 Only active members are permitted to vote in issues pertaining to student organization governance.

 4. Groups shall provide the following information in order to be considered for registration: